luk036/luk036.github.io/latch/timing.md

 --

-...but I still have 100 timing issues to fix 😖.
+...but I still have 100 more timing issues to fix 😖.

 --

-That is why modern P&R tools are all timing-driven.
+That's why modern P&R tools are all timing-driven.

 ---

-Q. Don't concern anymore area, delay, and power? 🤔
+Q. Stop focusing on area, delay, and power? 🤔

 --

-A. Probably still concern but...
+A. Probably still concerned, but...

 --

-...after timing issues are OK...
+...after the timing issue is not a problem...

 --

-...please.🙏🙏🙏🙏
+...🙏🙏🙏🙏

 ---